 A little further afield is Lovina Beach, which is a coastal area on the north eastern side of Bali, and encompasses the small villages of Temukus, Kalibukbuk and Anturan.
 It is becoming more popular with tourists but is still quiet and relatively unspoilt.

-A highlight of West Bali is trekking through West Bali National Park which is home to deer, wild pigs, macaque monkeys, the timid large black monkeys and a wide range of bird life including the elusive Bali starling.
+A highlight of the region is trekking through West Bali National Park which is home to deer, wild pigs, macaque monkeys, the timid large black monkeys and a wide range of bird life including the elusive Bali starling.
 The National Park is easily reached from Pemuteran and a trekking or bird-watching tour can be arranged through your hotel.
 This is usually an all-in-one service that includes transport, park entry fees, a guide and lunch.

 If you have your own transport and prefer to make your own way, head straight to the park office in Labuhan Lalang where you can find a price list giving a range of trekking options and prices.
 A 3-hour guided trek is usually sufficient to see some of the forest wildlife.
 It is hot and humid in the forest so take plenty of water.
 Sturdy shoes and mosquito spray are also recommended.